To Apply IP Blacklist (Nov 2017 and Jul 2017)

 Click the version (Nov 2017) or instance (Jul 2017) number of an API.

 On the API dashboard, click Policies.

 In Select Policy, choose IP Blacklist, and click Configure Policy.

-To blacklist a list of IP addresses, specify them in the blacklist section of this dialog:
+Specify a list of IP addresses in the blacklist section of Apply IP Blacklist Policy.

 You can specify an address or a range or addresses in the following ways:

 Define a specific IP address by enumerating it in the white space.
 For example, 192.168.1.1.

 Define a subset of addresses by identifying a subnet mask.
 For example, 192.168.3.1/30 will include the consolidated range: 192.168.3.0 - 192.168.3.3.

 Define a whole range of IP addresses by stating the relevant octets of the IP address you want to permit.
 For example, setting